Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”
 (Mat 7:21-23)

-Joseph son of Jacob makes the sobering point that disobeying his master was actually disobeying God, which broadens the definition of sin and brings it down to earth.
+Joseph son of Jacob makes the sobering point that transgressing his master’s boundaries was actually a transgression against God’s commandments, which broadens the definition of sin and brings it down to earth.

 “And it came to pass after these things, that his master’s wife cast her eyes upon Joseph; and she said, Lie with me.
 But he refused, and said unto his master’s wife, Behold, my master…hath committed all that he hath to my hand…neither hath he kept back any thing from me but thee, because thou art his wife: how then can I do this great wickedness, and sin against God?
 (Gen 39:7-9)